Anti- Bullying Policy

 Formal Stage 1 – following determination that bullying has occurred

 - If it is established by the relevant teacher that bullying has occurred, the relevant teacher must keep appropriate written records which will assist his/her efforts to resolve the issues and restore, as far as is practicable, the relationships of the parties involved.
-When an investigation is completed and/or a bullying situation is resolved the 'Relevant Teacher' will complete a report, to include the findings of the investigation, the strategy adopted and the outcome of the intervention, as well as any other relevant information.
-A copy of this should be given to the Principal.
+When an investigation is completed and/or a bullying situation is resolved the ‘Relevant Teacher’ will complete a report, to include the findings of the investigation, the strategy adopted and the outcome of the intervention, as well as any other relevant information.
+The relevant section on green behavioural report form is used for this.
+The original copy of this form is to be given to the Principal.

 - The school in consultation with the relevant teacher/s will develop a protocol for the storage of all records retained by the relevant teacher.